dannylukmana/Sekolah-App/README.md

 ## Features

 1. **Student Registration**
-   Enable adding new student data with necessary fields such as name, address, and contact information.
+   Enable adding new student data with necessary fields such as name, teacher, address, and contact information.

 2. **Student Data Management**
    Allow viewing, editing, and deleting student details to ensure accurate and up-to-date records.

 3. **Dashboard Overview**
-   Display a summary of key school data, including the total number of students, active classes, and other essential information.
+   Display a summary of students, and other essential information.

-4. **Search & Filter**
-   Implement a search and filter feature within the student management system to quickly locate specific students based on criteria like name, address, and contact information.

 ## Technologies Used